Lester Harrison (serial killer): Aftermath

-Despite his confessions to the crimes, as well as clear evidence pointing out his guilt, Harrison was declared incapable of standing trial in 1978, acquitted by reason of insanity and sent for psychiatric treatment at the Menard State Penitentiary's psychiatric ward.
+Harrison was declared incapable of standing trial in 1978, acquitted by reason of insanity and sent for psychiatric treatment at the Menard State Penitentiary's psychiatric ward.
 In January 1986, due to complications from an old spinal injury, Harrison was diagnosed with damage to the spinal cord which rendered him almost completely paralyzed.
 Due to this, his state-appointed attorneys, Thomas Reynolds and W. Jameson Kuntz, petitioned for his release in May of that year, arguing that he no longer posed a threat to society in this state.
 In said petition, they also claimed officials from the Illinois Department of Corrections supported the motion, as his medical care cost them more than $184,000 a year.

-However, the Cook County Prosecutor's Office insisted that Harrison could still be a threat, providing a series of testimonies showing that he still preserved movements in his hands and fingers.
+However, the Cook County State's Attorney's Office insisted that Harrison could still be a threat, providing a series of testimonies showing that he still preserved movements in his hands and fingers.
 In addition, hospital staff testified that, despite his advanced age and health issues, Harrison continued to exhibit a high sex drive and often had erections while interacting with the nurses.

 Ultimately, the court ordered that Harrison must undergo an independent forensic neurological examination to determine his physical condition and whether he was still dangerous.
-Harrison's sister and nephew then sent an anonymous letter to the Cook County Criminal Court, requesting that he remain in detention due to his insanity and the severity of his crimes.
+Harrison's sister and nephew then sent an anonymous letter to a Cook County Criminal Court judge, requesting that he remain in detention due to his insanity and the severity of his crimes.

-In August of that year, Harrison's attorneys' petition was withdrawn, as his spinal cord injury had been healed as a result of therapeutic measures, allowing him to walk on crutches.
+In August 1986, Harrison's attorneys' petition was withdrawn, as his spinal cord injury had been healed as a result of therapeutic measures, allowing him to walk on crutches.
 Eventually, his physical condition improved, and due to this, he was considered too dangerous to be released and confined to a psychiatric hospital.
 Since then, nothing concrete is known of his fate, despite the fact that his crimes have been covered and discussed in media articles and several books.